teddycormier/Blackjack_Lua/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
 I run my game on VSCode with the application, LOVE2D.
-You can download the latest version of LOVE2D from the officia lhttps://love2d.org/ page.
+You can download the latest version of LOVE2D from the official https://love2d.org/ page.
 Please be sure to have the IDE (in this case VSCode) and LOVE2D installed before use.

 ## Installing
 To install the game, simply clone or download the repository to your local machine.